-“Mild” traumatic brain injury (MTBI) is actually not mild at all.
+“Mild” TBI after a car accident is actually not mild at all.

 Attorney Steven Gursten will be speaking on MTBI and how it affects people injured in car accidents during a national webinar for the American Association for Justice October 14.